Deborah Knox Livingston: Post-war period

 In 1919, as the National WCTU's superintendent of the Suffrage department, Livingston conducted a symposium of suffrage. with an introductory statement as to the present status of suffrage before introducing the WCTU presidents of the states that had won suffrage campaigns since the last National WCTU convention.
-In the same year, the National WCTU's department of Temperance and Labor was changed to Women in Industry, and placed under a committee of three, consisting of Livingston, Culla J. Vayhinger, and Lenna Lowe Yost.
+In the same year, the National WCTU's department of Temperance and Labor was changed to Women in Industry, and placed under a committee of three, consisting of Livingston, Culla Johnson Vayhinger, and Lenna Lowe Yost.

 In 1920, Livingston was a delegate to the World's WCTU Convention in London, and at that time, made a survey of women in industry in the British Isles and the Continental countries.
 In the same year, when the complete enfranchisement of women in the U.S. occurred, the National WCTU's Suffrage department was then merged into that of Christian Citizenship, with Livingston as the leader.
 Through this special work in the National WCTU, she wielded a far-reaching influence.
 With a finely organized staff of State, county, and local workers, Livingston formed study-classes in every State.
 She prepared a textbook on Christian Citizenship, Studies in Government (1921) that was later used by thousands of White Ribboners, and was popular with the Young People's Branch.

 By 1922, Livingston was a resident of Newton Highlands, Massachusetts.
 In that year, she became Superintendent of the Department of Citizenship for the World's WCTU.
 Livingston's notability as a maker of sentiment for Prohibition brought invitations from other countries.
 When her native Scotland engaged in a no-license campaign, she went there on invitation to tell the story of "Prohibition in America".
 In the same year, in response to an urgent appeal from the WCTU of South Africa, she made a three-month tour of that country, speaking in universities and preaching in many of the large churches of Cape Town, Johannesburg, and Stellenbosch.
 In Durban, 1,100 Zulu men came to hear her speak.
 She received ovations from officials, educators and temperance workers.
 As one journalist said, "Mrs. Livingston told the truth and pricked the bubble of the evils from prohibition very effectively."
 Her strong, sane, thought-compelling messages gave a remarkable impetus to the anti-alcohol movement in South Africa.